Premier League Darts: Could Luke Littler be set for debut after World Darts Championship heroics?

 Who will feature in the Premier League?

-Defending Premier League champion Michael van Gerwen and new world champion Humphries will be joined by last year's Alexandra Palace winner Michael Smith and two-time world champion Peter Wright, with the four automatically qualifying via the PDC Order of Merit.
+Defending Premier League champion Michael van Gerwen and new world champion Humphries will be joined by last year's Alexandra Palace winner Michael Smith and World Matchplay champion Nathan Aspinall, with the four automatically qualifying via the PDC Order of Merit.

-Former world No 1 Gerwyn Price and Nathan Aspinall are among the other likely contenders to feature, with former world champion Cross, 2021 Premier League winner Jonny Clayton and Alexandra Palace quarter-finalist Chris Dobey all potential considerations.
+Former world No 1 Gerwyn Price and two-time major champion Peter Wright among the others set to feature, with former world champion Cross, 2021 Premier League winner Jonny Clayton and Alexandra Palace quarter-finalist Chris Dobey all potential considerations.

 Littler would become the youngest player in Premier League history should he be selected, or choose to feature if invited, while World Championship semi-finalist Scott Williams and Dave Chisnall are also potential options.